top of page

 Here are a few components that are required to mark this off your list.
 We recommend the following:

 • Have a security risk assessment performed by an IT professional.
-Kosh offers a professional cybersecurity assessment - learn more about our assessment.
+Kosh offers a cybersecurity self-assessment - learn more about our assessment.

 • Appoint a security officer.